Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 3: Explore Tel Aviv

 - Begin your day by exploring the Tel Aviv Museum of Art.
 This museum features an extensive collection of both classical and contemporary Israeli art.
 The museum also features a collection of European art spanning from the 16th to the 19th century.
-There are also dedicated areas for photography, graphic arts, and industrial design.
+There are also dedicated galleries for photography, graphic arts, and industrial design.

 Tel Aviv Museum Of Art |